Seahorse ROV MVP 1 Visual Reference

 Body & Propulsion — SVG Reference

 Structural diagrams for the biomimetic seahorse underwater ROV.
-Segment geometry, side-mounted eye sockets, fin propulsion layout, prehensile tail mechanism, energy harvesting integration, and impact behavior.
-Use as starting geometry for CAD / 3D print prototyping.
+Segment geometry, side-mounted eye sockets with dome viewports and fisheye lenses, 940nm NIR stealth vision, electrochemical mineral armor (EMA), fin propulsion layout, prehensile tail mechanism, energy harvesting integration, and impact behavior.
+Use as starting geometry for CAD / 3D print prototyping and AI image model reference.

 ← System Design